 Aquatic therapy refers to treatments and exercises performed in water for relaxation, fitness, physical rehabilitation and other therapeutic benefits.
 Sharp Grossmont Hospital's unique program helps children and adults of all ages achieve their physical and functional goals.

 Recreational therapist Liz Clarno has more than 25 years of experience and leads the hospital's program.
-We recently sat down with Liz to get a crash course on aquatic therapy.
+She provides us with a crash course on aquatic therapy.

 Who can benefit from aquatic therapy?